Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 If you are experiencing problems with your puppy the first place to turn is your breeder.
 A reputable breeder will provide lifetime support to their customers.
 They can tell you how your puppy was trained before it left their farm and can give advice on how to integrate the puppy with your new stock.
 Good breeders love their puppies and their customers and want everyone to be happy so don't be afraid to reach out to them.

 If you need more help I suggest you seek professional help.
 And by professional help I don't mean some self-described "expert" with no real background or training.
-I mean a professional trainer with certifications in dog training and behavior and who specializes in LGD's and positive reinforcement training.
-Hands down the expert in this area is Cindy Benson, of Benson Maremmas.
-She is a Karen Pryor Academy Certified Training Partner, former Maremma breeder and author of books on training LGD's.
-She can do zoom training sessions with you and your dog and get you back on track asap.
+I mean a professional trainer with certifications in dog training and behavior, preferably one who specializes in LGD's and positive reinforcement training.

 I would like to challenge everyone who owns one of these wonderful dogs to never, ever think of your dog as a "failure" or a "disappointment" and to challenge others to do the same.
 Advocate for these dogs.
 When you hear people blaming the dog for human failure, laziness and ignorance speak up and set them straight!
 Dogs come to us as clean slates.
 It's our responsibility to help them live up to their potential.
 It starts with breeders and continues with owners.
 And if there is any "failure" along the way it is not our dogs who have failed.
 It is us who have failed our dogs.